stevendavis1/Cuckoo/README.md

 - **Mac OSX 10.9+**
 - **tvOS 9+**

-We plan to add a **watchOS 2+** support soon.
+We plan to add **watchOS 2+** support soon.

 ## Cuckoo

 ### 1. Installation

 #### CocoaPods
 Cuckoo runtime is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your test target in your Podfile:

 ```Ruby
 pod "Cuckoo"